Denodo AI SDK - User Manual

 - vector_store_provider (string): Vector store to use (defaults to env var)

-- sql_gen_provider (string): Provider for SQL generation (defaults to env var)
+- llm_provider (string): Provider for SQL generation and chat completion (defaults to env var)

-- sql_gen_model (string): Model for SQL generation (defaults to env var)
+- llm_model (string): Model for SQL generation and chat completion (defaults to env var)

 - vdp_database_names (string): Comma-separated list of databases to search in